IowaDave/PCF8574_Eight_More_I-O_Pins/README.md

 ![Prototype with 8 buttons attached to PCF8574](https://github.com/IowaDave/PCF8574_Eight_More_I-O_Pins/blob/main/images/IMG_2743.png)<br>
 **Figure 4**.
 Prototype having eight pushbuttons attached to a PCF8574

 Each button connects to one of the Ports, P0 through P7, and to ground.
-The program explicityly initializes the data register bits in the PCF8574 11111111.
+The program explicity initializes the data register bits in the PCF8574 11111111.
 This activates the internal pullups on the ports.

 * Pressing a button connects a port to ground, taking its corresponding bit in the data register to 0.
 * Releasing the button breaks the connection to ground.
 The internal pullup restores the corresponding pin to a value of 1.